 We all have those moments.
 You have an interview, business lunch, or potential opportunity that requires a powerful outfit, but when you look at your closet, there's nothing to inspire you.
 No matter what combinations of power skirts and statement blouses you try, it still feels lacking.
 You need something bold, strong, and powerful; that's where a business suit comes in.

-Styled with sneakers, over-the-top blouses, all sorts of hues and tint; the beauty of this trend lies in its versatility.
+Styled with sneakers, over-the-top blouses, and all sorts of hues, and tints, the beauty of this trend lies in its versatility.
 The approachable nature of the silhouette lends itself in and out of the office.
 If the runways taught us one thing in 2019, it's that slouchy is the new skinny.
 Loose and relaxed suits appeared on a plethora of fall runways, including Oscar De La Renta, The Row, and Alexander Wang.

 For powerful, choose monochromatic.